urbanjost/M_sets/README.md

 ---
 ## Documentation ![docs](docs/images/docs.gif)

-The documenation for each procedure is included in the source.
+The documentation for each procedure is included in the source.
 That documentation is also available as a flat text file, HTML documents, and man-pages.